fdecunta/updatecsv/README.md

 This is a minimal command-line utility designed to merge two CSV files based on a specific column, allowing you to add new values without overwriting existing ones.

+The program creates a backup file, updates the original file, and prints the changes in the terminal.

 I found it useful for updating data from experiments with new measurements.

 ### Features